hey =D

 if Eve is BD, they do not have the same parental haplotypes.

-This explains: sib pairs have 1/4 chance to share 0 parental haplotype, 1/2 chance to share 1 parental haplotype, and 1/4 chance to share 2 parental haplotypes.
+sib pairs have 1/4 chance to share 0 parental haplotype, 1/2 chance to share 1 parental haplotype, and 1/4 chance to share 2 parental haplotypes.

 =D